 Ways to Evidence Right to Work Manually

 Obtain the original version of one or more of the acceptable documents (please note the new list of acceptable documents no longer allows EEA citizens to evidence their right to work by presenting their EU passport or national ID card and will have to provide other evidence of their settled status).

-Check the documents in the presence of the holder of the documents (which can currently be in person or due to the current coronavirus pandemic can be via a live video link until the 31st August 2021).
+Check the documents in the presence of the holder of the documents which can currently be in person or due to the current coronavirus pandemic can be via a live video link until 5th April 2022 (date deferred from the original deadline of 31st August 2021).